alexaulbach/RadarTracker/README.md

 TODO: Generate list

 # Features:
+- This is my first Factorio mod, I appreciate positive and negative critics.
-- Fast initialization: Initial scan of a 20,000 tiles-map in under 10 seconds.
+- Fast initialization: Initial scan of a 20,000 tiles-map in under 10 seconds (vs. half an hour).
-- Tracks only first and last unit of a train instead of the whole train. (see Ideas)
+- Tracks only first and last unit of a train instead of the whole train.
+(Imporovement is planned, see ideas)
 - CPU-save: For 300 trains (600 entities) only 3-6 updates per second slower.
 (Well, still too slow)
 - Debug-mode.
 Useful and interesting...
 - Configuration file for energy-usages etc.

 #Background
 To be honest, the biggest reason why I did this was, that I needed something to see my trains on my 20km² map.
 I had overseen, that Optera did a 0.13 fix, so I fixed it too for myself (cause I needed it for playing on my really big map).
-I think I wouldn't have it, if I read the whole thread.
+I think I wouldn't have made it, if I had read the whole thread.
 But when I was on it I fixed here a bit and there a bit and I had some more ideas (The second reason was learning more Lua programming and Factorio mods of course).
 And suddenly it was as it was.
 Then I though: Would be a pity not to publish it.
 Forgive me, it's my first mod. :)

 ## Originating from Train-Tracker
-This is originally a mod called "train-tracker".

-This mod is is formerly known as **Rail-Tracker** by MrDoomah. https://forums.factorio.com/viewtopic.php?f=92&t=18368 It was updated to v0.13 by Optera (in the same thread).
+This mod is is originated from **Train-Tracker** by MrDoomah. https://forums.factorio.com/viewtopic.php?f=92&t=18368 It was updated to v0.13 by Optera (in the same thread) and me.

 Meanwhile the only remainings are the graphics, prototypes and some lines of code about the prediction of train-direction.

 #Version history
 0.3.0 2016-10-31
-- stabilized, immoveables and movement tracker now works completely.
+- Stabilized, immoveables and movement tracker now works reliable.
-- debug-mode
+- Debug-mode.
+I think the idea of the "debugger" is cool.
+It helped me a lot to find the bugs, to see, when an entity changed state.
+- New (ugly!) graphics to distinct better between the two types.

+0.2.0 2016-10-10
+- Silently reworking completely.
+No release.

 0.1.3 2016-09-30
 - Introduced tracker types.
 Types are: trains (locos or wagons), stops (all train stops), cars (cars, tanks, satellite-uplink...); currently still only trains works.